mbiss10/protocol/README.md

 #### Rendering Casts

-Client should follow these rules when rendering casts:
+Clients should follow these rules when rendering casts:

 - Match all mentions in text with `/\%[0-4]\%/gm` and for each match `n` look up corresponding `fid` located at `mentions[n]`
 - Replace all mention matches (`%<num>%`) in text with `@fname` if it exists or the matched `!fid` otherwise.